What is a Framework in Software? Definition & Examples

 Some popular programming frameworks are Ruby on Rails, Angular, Laravel or Django.

-What is Framework in Software?
+What Is Framework In Software?

 A framework in software is an abstraction that provides a reusable structure for building applications.
 It acts as a template that includes predefined classes, methods, and tools to facilitate development.